-Steffen Rebennack, Josef Kallrath and Panos M. Pardalos
+Steffen Rebennack1, Josef Kallrath2 and Panos M. Pardalos1

-- Department of Industrial & Systems Engineering, Center for Applied Optimization, University of Florida, Gainesville, FL 32611, USA, {steffen,pardalos}@ufl.edu - Department of Astronomy, University of Florida, Gainesville, FL 32611, USA, kallrath@astro.ufl.edu
+- 1 Department of Industrial & Systems Engineering, Center for Applied Optimization, University of Florida, Gainesville, FL 32611, USA, {steffen,pardalos}@ufl.edu - Department of Astronomy, University of Florida, Gainesville, FL 32611, USA, kallrath@astro.ufl.edu

 Summary.
 We discuss a portfolio optimization problem occurring in the energy market.
-Energy distributing public services have to decide how much of the requested energy demand has to be produced in their own power plant, and which complementary amount has to be bought from the spot market and from load following contracts.
+Given are public services distributing energy which have to decide how much energy has to be produced in their own power plant, how much has to be bought from the spot-market and from load following contracts.
 This problem is formulated as a mixed-integer linear programming problem and implemented in GAMS.
 The formulation is applied to real data of a German electricity distributor.

-Key words: unit commitment; economic dispatch; portfolio optimization; power plant control; day-ahead market, MILP, GAMS
+Key words: MILP; GAMS; unit commitment; economic dispatch; portfolio optimization; power plant control; day-ahead market